Dr. Ronald B. Standler

 my collections of links to my favorite websites, and

-my comments and suggestions on computers and software that use Microsoft Windows.
+my comments and suggestions for computers and software that use Microsoft Windows.

 My favorite software and hardware for the Apple